bromidr/bromidr.github.io/_posts/2020-01-15-scheduled-annihilation.md

 multitude who were destined for eternal destruction.
 And that is because, like Esther, Jesus was willing to die in order to save us.

+The kingdom that was offered to Esther and Jesus could be considered as a temptation that is made available to them.
+And if accepted, said temptation will distract them from focusing on their purpose.
+Likewise, we can be tempted by things of this world that may cause us to become distracted from focusing on our purpose.
+However, like Esther and Jesus, we ought not succumb to such temptation and distractions.
+Instead, we ought to keep focused on our purpose in life.

 One last thing.
 In [another message][2], shared previously, it was mentioned that people of this world do not think that it is a good idea to associate with or befriend those whom they view as wicked.
 And the example used in the previous